robertdavidgraham/masscan/README.md

 Its input/output is similar to `nmap`, the most famous port scanner.
 When in doubt, try one of those features.

-Internally, it uses asynchronous tranmissions, similar to port scanners like  `scanrand`, `unicornscan`, and `ZMap`.
+Internally, it uses asynchronous transmissions, similar to port scanners like  `scanrand`, `unicornscan`, and `ZMap`.
 It's more flexible, allowing arbitrary port and address ranges.